 If you have a cut or scrape, you might reach for some alcohol or hydrogen peroxide.
-So, should you do this for cleaning cat wounds?
+So, can you use peroxide on cat’s wounds?

-Hydrogen peroxide is a strong antimicrobial that is capable of killing a wide range of microorganisms.
+Hydrogen peroxide is a strong antimicrobial agent that is capable of killing a wide range of microorganisms.

 Specifically, studies show that the application of hydrogen peroxide on a wound will result in the delayed formation of connective tissue.
 Connective tissue is needed to heal and close the wound.